-What many parents say to their kids: “You can be anything you want to be.
+What many parents say to all of their kids: “You can be anything you want to be.
 You can be the President.
 You can run a company.
 You can be a famous actor, musician, athlete, scientist.
 You can cure cancer.”

 What each person does have access to is the ability to have great character and to be a great human being.
 That’s it.
 Maybe you only have the ability or the cards were written such that you will only be a mediocre cashier at a supermarket or a middle manager or starving artist.
 But you can still be an exceptional human being who shows kindness and character… and in that you may be the key for someone else at that critical moment when you save their life, trigger an idea in their mind for the cure to cancer, encourage them to be president.
 But you may never get thanked for that; that person may never even realize your importance and it may never be written the part you played in history.
 Oh, and by the way, you may never be that special- but you’re needed all the same- for without each blade of grass playing its part, we’d never have a field.

 Now, that’s a hard pill to swallow in the “I” culture of self-marketing we all live in.
 You can make a world altering difference that no one will ever know about- even you.
 You may live a life no matter how hard you work of never reaching your dreams or the potential that you believe you see in yourself.
 Or truthfully because you just don’t have that “it factor”- you are a blade of grass.

 The greatest American story is that we can all achieve our dreams.
 And there is truth in that.
 No matter the flaws of this nation, it is unique People have a chance and opportunity here when they wouldn’t in another country.
 I’m not saying it’s a perfect system but still with its flaws, it still manages to open doors for people when few other places in the world would.